What is the NASENCO course?

-In September 2009 it became law for every new SENCO in a mainstream school to gain the National Award for SEN Coordination within 3 years of taking up the post.
-The course is designed around the Learning Outcomes for SENCOs, specified by the Department for Education and aims to develop expertise in the leadership of SEN/D in schools.
+In September 2009 it became law for every new SENCO in a mainstream school to gain the National Award for SEN Coordination (NASENCO) within 3 years of taking up the post.
+This course is designed around the Learning Outcomes for SENCOs, specified by the Department for Education, and aims to develop expertise in the leadership of SEND in schools.

-Students will have access to a high quality, interactive programme delivered by SEN specialists and will be provided with experienced Tutor support.
-They will learn how to integrate theory and practice to support the development of their role and in turn learn how to improve positive outcomes for children with SEND.
+SENCOs on this course will have access to a high-quality and interactive programme delivered by SEND experts and specialists.
+They will learn how to integrate theory and practice to support the development of their role and in turn, learn how to improve positive outcomes for pupils with SEND.

-This is a Master’s level course with 60 credits at level 7.
-Students who successfully complete 60 Level 7 credits achieve a PGCert in Supporting SEN/D Through Inclusive Practice and may carry 60 credits towards future study at Master’s level.
+- SENCOs who successfully complete 60 Level 7 credits achieve a PGCert in Supporting SEND Through Inclusive Practice and may carry 60 credits towards future study at Master’s level.

-The course requires attendance at 4 training days at the University of Buckingham and covers the following topics:
+SENCOs are required to attend 4 training days at the University of Buckingham which cover the following topics:

 - Introduction to the NASENCO Course: Developing Context for Inclusive Education – SENCOs will demonstrate their professional knowledge and understanding in the legislative context for SEN and will link as evidence application of theoretical concepts that underpin effective leadership and practice

 - The SENCO as an Inclusive Leader: Reflective Writing and Action Research – SENCOs will be required to demonstrate understanding and reflect on their expertise and capabilities needed to lead and coordinate provision effectively.

 - The Critical Professional SENCO: Life & Career of a SENCO – SENCOs will be required to reflect on the personal and professional qualities needed to make a positive impact on the ethos and culture in schools and other settings.

 - Attendance at university-led training for 4 days over an academic year.